Bosnia and Herzegovina in the Middle Ages: Kingdom of Bosnia

-Between 1433 and 1435 southern parts of central Bosnia was taken from the Hungarians by the Turks with the help of Stephen Vulkčić, Sandalj's nephew and lord of Hum.
+Between 1433 and 1435 southern parts of central Bosnia was taken from the Hungarians by the Turks with the help of Stephen Vukčić, Sandalj's nephew and lord of Hum.
 Turks seized Srebrenica in 1440.
 Tvrtko II died in 1443.
 Three year civil war between Stephen Vukčić and Tvrtko II's successor, Stephen Tomaš.
 War ended when they came to an agreement but Vukčić still supported the Serbian ruler George Brancović, a semi independent vassal of the Ottoman Turks who was contesting the Bosnian king for Srebrenica.
 In the early 1450s Vukčić became embroiled in a civil war with Ragusa and his eldest son.
 1461, Stephen Tomaš died and his son Stephan Tomašević ascended to the throne.
 He quickly asked Pope Pius II for help, and again in 1463 against the looming threat of Ottoman invasion.
 No help came, and Mehmet the Conqueror's invading army took the stronghold of Bobovac.
-Stephan Tomašević fled north to Jajce and then to the nearby fortress of Ključ where he was besieged, captured, and beheaded.
+Stephen Tomašević fled north to Jajce and then to the nearby fortress of Ključ where he was besieged, captured, and beheaded.
 The main Ottoman army withdrew in the fall of that year, only leaving scant garrisons to guard what they had conquered.
 King Matthias of Hungary then invaded and took parts of northern and northwestern Bosnia by besieging and taking both Jajce and the nearby fortress of Zvečaj.
 Matthias created a Bannate loyal to him and renamed the Ban, King of Bosnia in 1471.
 The kingdom's territory was soon smashed to almost nothing by the returning Turks.
 In 1526, the Turks obliterated the Hungarians at the Battle of Mohács and year later took Jajce, finally crushing the last hold out of Hungary in Bosnia.
-Vulkčić reclaimed his kingdom after the Turks withdrew, but lost it again two years later, staking out in the port town of Novi, where he died in 1466.
-He was succeeded by his son Vlatko who tried to gain help from Venice and Hungary but to no avail.
+Stephen Vukčić reclaimed his kingdom after the Turks withdrew, but lost it again two years later, staking out in the port town of Novi, where he died in 1466.
+He was succeeded by his son Vlatko Hercegović who tried to gain help from Venice and Hungary but to no avail.
 The last fortress in Hum was taken in 1482.